Republican Mike Maroney, Who Slammed Democrat For ‘Low Level Of Moral Character,’ Arrested For Prostitution

 The charge has led to an immediate backlash against Mike Maroney.
 As WDTV reported, the West Virginia Democratic Party immediately called for Maroney to be removed from office.

-“We’re calling for the removal of Senator Mike Maroney from the West Virginia State Senate, and we’re looking to Governor Jim Justice and Senate President Mitch Carmichael to take the appropriate actions moving forward to make this happen,” the report noted.
+“We’re calling for the removal of Senator Mike Maroney from the West Virginia State Senate, and we’re looking to Governor Jim Justice and Senate President Mitch Carmichael to take the appropriate actions moving forward to make this happen,” read the party’s statement.

 During his campaign in 2016, Maroney spoke about his children and touted his Christian values.
 In a tweet in September of that year, Maroney accused West Virginia Democrats of trying to dismantle Christian values.